 Releases are quick and secure, with full compliance.
 Opsera also integrates with top IT Service Management and collaboration tools, so you get repeatable processes and audit trails that will make your IT team happy.

 See pipeline metadata from all your tools in one place.
 Opsera unifies logs and ends manual reporting.
 You get complete visibility across your development lifecycle.
 (KPIs are generated automatically!)
 Troubleshooting is faster, compliance reporting easier.

 Copado is built on Salesforce and designed for Salesforce first-party platforms and is unable to manage DevOps and release management for other applications or cloud environments.

-Built from as a micro-services platform scales DevOps and release management processes for any development environment such as SAP, Snowflake, Apigee, Boomi, Informatics, AWS, Azure, or Google Cloud.
+Built as a micro-services platform, Opsera scales DevOps and release management processes for any development environment such as SAP, Snowflake, Apigee, Boomi, Informatics, AWS, Azure, or Google Cloud.
 Providing you with a single DevOps solution for your business

-Uses APIs and web hooks to integrate with a limited set of tools that you manage independently from Flosum itself.
+Uses APIs and web hooks to integrate with a limited set of tools that you manage independently from Copado itself.
 You are responsible for maintaining, updating, and running those tools.